-- Heat 3 tbsp olive oil in a large cast iron skillet.
+- Heat 3 tablespoon olive oil in a large cast iron skillet.
 Add the onions, green peppers, garlic, spices, pinch salt and pepper.
-Cook, stirring frequently, until the vegetables have softened, about 10 minutes.
+Cook, stirring occasionally, until the vegetables have softened, about 5 minutes.

-- Add the tomatoes, tomato sauce, and sugar.
-Simmer until the tomato mixture begins to reduce, about 10-12 minutes.
+- Add the tomatoes and tomato sauce.
+Cover and let simmer for about 15 minutes.
+Uncover and cook a bit longer to allow the mixture to reduce and thicken.
 Taste and adjust the seasoning to your liking.

 - Using a wooden spoon, make 6 indentations, or "wells," in the tomato mixture (make sure the indentations are spaced out).
 Gently crack an egg into each indention.

 - Reduce the heat, cover the skillet, and cook on low until the egg whites are set.

 - Make Ahead Tip: You can prepare the shakshuka tomato sauce one night in advance.
 Let cool completely, then store in the fridge in a tight lid glass container.
 When you are ready the next day, warm up the sauce in a skillet and add the eggs and follow the recipe from step #3 on.